EA Ethics Courses

 Description of FunCPE ethics courses

 Focused courses on tax practice regulations relating to:

 - What does “practice before the IRS” mean

 - Setting fees

-Our ethics course, just like all our other courses, include a Review Exam and a Final Exam.
-You do not have to pass the Review Exam, and it does provide a good review of "real life" ethical questions an EA or tax preparer might encounter.
+Our ethics courses, just like all our other courses, include Review Questions and a Final Exam.
+The Review Questions are not graded and provide examples of “real life” ethical questions an EA or tax preparer might encounter.